ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 (Note: I'm not using a data folder mounted as a volume on the container here b/c I find it easier to use jupyter's upload/download to transfer data to ad fro the container.)

 #### Download the image and run the container
+- In Docker Desktop, delete any older container or image of touchterrain you might have.
 - To get the image, go into a terminal on your "outside" OS (Terminal.app for MacOS, Powershell for Windows), while the docker app is running and type:
 ```console
 docker pull chharding/touchterrain_jupyter
 ```
 this will pull the already built image from dockerhub.
+The image is about 2 Gb.
+(You can do this in any folder, the image will be put into a special docker folder on your system, not the current folder.)

 - To create a container running on your PC from this image, type: